siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-10-04-almalinux-9-how-to-update-your-system-to-the-latest-version.md

   - how-to guides
   - linux how-to
 ---
 Keeping your operating system up to date is essential for system security, stability, and performance.
 Regular updates ensure your server benefits from the latest security patches, feature enhancements, and bug fixes.
-In this blog post, we will guide you through the process of updating **AlmaLinux 9** to the latest version, including best practices, important commands, and considerations before starting the upgrade.
+In this article, we will guide you through the process of updating **AlmaLinux 9** to the latest version, including best practices, important commands, and considerations before starting the upgrade.

 **AlmaLinux 9**, an enterprise-grade Linux distribution, is designed to be stable, secure, and reliable.
 It’s a popular choice for businesses, system administrators, and developers who require a robust environment.
 AlmaLinux inherits its legacy from CentOS and, like other RHEL-based distributions, it uses the **dnf** package manager for updates and system management.
 Table of Contents